EstateJS/sites/docs/docs/tutorial/7-connect.md

 ---
-sidebar_label: 'Generate a service module'
+sidebar_label: 'Generate a Service Module'
 ---

 # Generate a Service Module